Blog

 Weight Substantial, stays put Very light, slides easily

-Repairability Sand and refinish for decades Difficult — usually replaced
+Repairability Sand and refinish for decades Difficult β€” usually replaced

 The Knife Problem

-This is the single biggest reason serious cooks avoid bamboo.
-Bamboo is dense and contains natural silica — the same abrasive compound found in glass and sand.
+The silica in bamboo is the single biggest reason serious cooks avoid it.
+Bamboo is dense and contains natural silica β€” the same abrasive compound found in glass and sand.
 Every cut drags your blade across a slightly gritty surface, and over months that adds up to noticeably faster dulling.
 If you've invested in good knives, bamboo quietly works against them.

 Hard maple does the opposite.
 At roughly 1,450 on the Janka scale, it's firm enough to last but soft enough to cushion your edge.
 The pros have trusted maple for generations precisely because it protects the tools that cost far more than the board.
-Our end-grain maple board takes this further — the upright grain fibers part for the blade and close back up, so the surface actually self-heals.
+Our end-grain maple board takes this further β€” the upright grain fibers stand vertical to the blade, so the surface scars less.
+Why higher hardness isn't automatically better is covered in our guide to the Janka scale.

 What's Holding It Together?

-A bamboo board isn't a slab of bamboo — it's many thin strips bonded together with adhesive resin.
+A bamboo board isn't a slab of bamboo β€” it's many thin strips bonded together with adhesive resin.
 The quality and food-safety of that glue varies by manufacturer, and the bond lines are the first place a bamboo board fails: they're where water seeps in, where splits start, and where the board eventually delaminates.

 Bevel & Bond hard maple cutting board used for everyday meal preparation with a stable and substantial work surface.